 Most importantly, we value student ownership of student work.

-Carol Mohrbacher, director of the Write Place, is available to faculty for consultation on how to develop writing assignments, respond to student writing and assess student writing as part of a curriculum or classwork.
+Tim Fountaine, the writing center's director, is available to faculty for some kinds of consultation should you need support developing writing assignments and responding to and assessing student writing as part of a curriculum or classwork.

 We also are available as consultants on faculty members' writing projects.